ZMD: Zombies of Mass Destruction (film): Plot

-As Mayor Burton starts to show obvious signs of infection, Mrs. Banks suggests quarantining him in a room, which causes Mayor Burton to rebel against her.
-Tom and Lance lecture Mayor Burton, which makes Reverend Haggis decide to turn Lance and Tom into straights by drugging them and making them watch gay "erotic" films.
+As Burton starts to show signs of infection, Mrs. Banks suggests quarantining him in a room.
+This causes Burton to rebel against her.
+Tom and Lance lecture Burton, which makes Haggis decide to turn Lance and Tom into straights by drugging them and making them watch gay "erotic" films.
 Larry and the married couple go downstairs to assist Haggis in the process, locking themselves in the basement.
-Mayor Burton reanimates into a zombie and bites the senior woman's jaw off, leaving Mrs. Banks alone with the zombie.
+Burton reanimates into a zombie and bites the senior woman's jaw off, leaving Mrs. Banks alone with the zombie.
 As Lance is being drugged, Tom threatens the group with Larry's gun and forces them to let Mrs. Banks in.
-Mayor Burton enters with her.
-Larry and the couple quickly run out of the church with Tom, Lance, and Mrs. Banks following, while Reverend Haggis attempts to talk to Burton but is beaten half to death using his own torn-off arm.
+Burton enters with her.
+Larry and the couple run out of the church with Tom, Lance, and Mrs. Banks following.
+Haggis attempts to talk to Burton but is beaten half to death using his own torn-off arm.

-Frida makes it home to her father, who turns into a zombie, and she is forced to kill him.
-She prepares to commit suicide with her father's shotgun but hears a helicopter.
-She runs out of the house into a playground full of zombies and the still-living Joe Miller.
+Frida makes it home to Ali, who turns into a zombie, and she is forced to kill him.
+She prepares to commit suicide with Ali's shotgun but hears a helicopter.
+She runs out of the house into a playground full of zombies and the still-living Joe.
 In a struggle, Joe tries to handcuff Frida to a slide, but Frida breaks loose from his grip, handcuffs him to the slide, and runs off.
-Joe cries that he's sorry and that he was stupid.
-Frida says that she forgives him but refuses to release him.
+Joe cries that he is sorry and that he was stupid.
+Frida forgives him but refuses to release him.
 The zombies devour Joe.
 Frida soon finds Tom, Lance, and Mrs. Banks, and saves them from a zombie.
 They leave to find the helicopter where U.S. soldiers rescue them and take them to refuge.

 Six months later, Port Gamble is out of quarantine and begins to repopulate.
-Mrs. Banks is now mayor of the town, and Frida runs her deceased dad's diner.
-Tom and Lance visit her and propose that she stay with them in New York City.
+Mrs. Banks is now mayor of the town, and Frida runs her deceased father's diner.
+Tom and Lance propose that she stay with them in New York City.
 She declines but promises that she will see them soon.
-Tom and Lance leave the island while Larry and the married couple enjoy a meal at Frida's diner.
+Tom and Lance leave while Larry and the married couple enjoy a meal at Frida's diner.